Pizza Toppings 2

 The Problem

 Momma’s Pizza Shed has the toppings ham, cheese, salami, chicken, mushrooms, tomato, bacon and pineapple.
-Jessie decides that she will have 2 toppings on her pizza.
+Jessie wants 2 toppings on her pizza.
 How many choices does she have?

-At the Pizza Place At The Centre Of The Universe, there are 100 toppings available.
-How many choices would Jessie have at this Place?
+At Pizza Place there are 100 toppings available.
+How many choices does Jessie have here?

 Teaching Sequence

-If there the shop has t toppings, in how many ways can Jessie choose 2 toppings?
+If a pizza shop has t toppings, in how many ways can Jessie choose 2 toppings?

 Solution